 Back when the Google Nexus 5 launched you couldn't find a better smartphone for the money.
-A year on and the Nexus 5 is still good value for money, but it now has some tough competition and is beginning to show its age.
+More than a year on and the Nexus 5 is still good value for money, but it now has some tough competition and is beginning to show its age.

 The Android 5.0 Lollipop update has really given the Nexus 5 a new lease of life, it's like I'm using a completely new phone.

 From the Material Design look, to the new Guest User mode, to the swathes of beautifully rendered animations and the fantastic way it handles notifications, Google's latest Android update is one of biggest changes to an operating system I can remember and Android 5.1 is set to add a few more features.

 That price makes the Nexus 5 a really compelling proposition.
 It puts pressure on other premium smartphone manufacturers and potentially frees people from the tyranny of the contract.